Cazeneuve (company)

 The company A. Cazeneuve was founded in Paris by André Cazeneuve in 1905 and produced steel wool for grinding and cleaning floors.
 He had designed a specialized lathe to turn out the long, even and sharp chips needed for this purpose.

 In 1920 the company was in dire straits economically.
 The technical director Henri Bruet took over ownership of the company in exchange for unpaid wages.
 He started manufacture of lathes of the series LO with overhead belt drive.

 The son of Henri Bruet was also named Henri.
 He attended the École nationale supérieure d'arts et métiers, and became a mechanical engineer like his father.
 His diploma thesis was the design of the lathe HB, named after his own initials.
 This model came into production after Henri graduated, in 1949.
 The HB was revolutionary for its time.
 40 000 machines were produced in the course of 50 years.

 From 1959 to 1973 Cazeneuve also manufactured the HB series at its own factory in northern Tokyo.
 Approximately 6000 units were sold to Southeast Asian and American customers.
 This series was also made under license in Spain at the Amutio works.

-From 1950 to 1964 Henri Bruet was issued a series of patents for novel mechanisms and arrangements for use in lathes.
-Most of these ideas found their way into a very unconventional, courageous and beautiful design: The 360 HB-X (x for experimental).
-This lathe had a belt variator actuated by a hydraulic servo arrangement, so that infinitely variable spindle speed was available by pushing a small lever on the right side of the apron.
+From 1950 to 1964, Henri Bruet was granted a series of patents for mechanisms and assemblies for use in lathes.
+Many of these ideas were incorporated into the 360 HB-X (X for experimental) lathe.
+The machine featured a hydraulically actuated belt variator that allowed continuously variable spindle speed through a lever on the right side of the apron.
 The hydraulic pump also lubricated the spindle and feed gearboxes.